 Most people haven't noticed that many of the bath products sold in the stores are actually detergents.
 They smell great, lather under almost any conditions and often have emollients added to them to counteract the harshness of some detergents.
 For those of us with allergies or skin sensitivities, this can be a nightmare.

 In case you are wondering if the current bar of cleaning product you are using is soap or detergent, look on the label.
 Legally, it can only say "soap" if it meets the FDA definition of soap (see next paragraph).
 Most detergent based products call themselves "beauty bars", "bath bars", "moisturizing bars", etc.

 Soap, as defined by the FDA (Food and Drug Administration) is simply "alkalized fats".
 This means that fats/ oils have been exposed to an alkaline substance which converts the fats/ oils into SOAP.
 Plain old everyday soap.
 What should be left after the chemistry is done is soap and glycerin.
 There should never be excess lye (NaOH) left in the soap!
 This renders it useful only for removing paint, in my opinion!

 I've never wanted to do things the basic way, so I've added some goodies to my soaps to make them feel even better.
 The results are soap that I think smells good, feels good yet is still good SOAP.
 It's sole purpose is to clean you.
 My goal is to have it make you feel good, too.

 Goat Milk Soap

 For those of us who like fine handcrafted items.
 Each bar of soap has rich milk from my own goats.
 I use only vegetable oils and fats for my soaps such as olive oil, coconut oil and palm oil.
-I then add ground oatmeal and raw honey from a local farm.

 I chose to make them round because I feel it is more comfortable in my hands.
 And I like to be different.